 These statistical releases are presented at the following levels of geography of the Australian Statistical Geography Standard (ASGS): Statistical Area Level 2 (SA2); Statistical Area Level 3 (SA3); Statistical Area Level 4 (SA4); Greater Capital City Statistical Area (GCCSA); Local Government Area; and state/territory, Australia.

 Data are taken from an annual extraction from the ATO database as at 31 October each year (16 months after the income year).
-For example, data for the 2010-11 financial year was extracted as at 31 October 2012 and provided to the ABS in July 2013.
-Data are released annually by the ABS.
+For example, data for the 2012-13 financial year was extracted as at 31 October 2014 and provided to the ABS in June 2015.

 Data are provided by the ATO before the processing of all income tax returns for any given year may have been completed.
 Data provided to the ABS by the ATO are from returns processed up to 31 October, 16 months after the end of the financial year.
 It is estimated that approximately an additional 3% of taxpayers lodge their income tax returns in the twelve months after the initial processing cut off each year and approximately 5% of taxpayers lodge their income tax returns in the three years following the processing cut off.
-This means that data provided to the ABS slightly under-estimates the number of income earners and the total income earned.
+This means that data provided to the ABS slightly under-estimates the ‘final’ number of income earners and the total income earned.

-Data for income categories described above (see Relevance) are aggregated from items in the individual income tax return, and are selected to conform as closely as possible to ABS Income Standards.
+Data for income categories described above (see Relevance) are aggregated from line items in the individual income tax return, and are selected to conform as closely as possible to ABS Income Standards.

 Other ABS sources of income data are:

-The Survey of Average Weekly Earnings (AWE) is a quarterly sample survey of employing businesses.
+The Survey of Average Weekly Earnings (AWE) is a six monthly sample survey of employing businesses.
 It collects data on average weekly earnings for full-time adult employee jobs, average weekly total earnings for all employee jobs, and average weekly ordinary time earnings for full-time adult employee jobs.
-Small area estimates are not released from AWE.
-The ATO Average Wage and Salary income as presented in Wage and Salary Earner Statistics for Small Areas (cat no. 5673.0.55.003) can be compared at the Australia level with the 'average weekly total earnings for all employees jobs' from the survey of Average Weekly Earnings.
-These two series items are generally consistent in magnitude at the Australia level.
+Being sample survey based, AWE cannot support the release of small area (sub state) estimates.

 Estimates of personal income in this release are gross income before deductions, and before tax and application of the Medicare levy.

-This page last updated 29 October 2013
+This page last updated 27 January 2016